abdullah-omar-aly/educational-mangment-system/README.md

 ## Features

-- Users can sign up a new account or  login to an existing account
+- User can sign up a new account or  login to an existing account
 - User can list the courses
 - admin can add instructors to the plateform
 - admin can create , update a new course and relate the course to a specific instructor